kekovina/storage-service/README.md

 **Notes:**
 - By default, uploaded files are saved with a hashed filename (SHA-256 based).
 Set `keepOriginalFilename=true` to preserve the original filename.
 - **SVG files cannot be optimized or converted to WebP.** Attempting to use `photo[optimize]=true` or `photo[preview]=true` with SVG files will result in an error with code `SVG_OPTIMIZATION_NOT_SUPPORTED`.
+- **GIF files can be optimized to WebM format** using `video[optimize]=true`.
+This uses FFmpeg to convert animated GIFs to more efficient WebM videos.

 If collection doesn`t exists, it will be created.